holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

     entry_hash: EntryHash,
 }
 ```

-- `Update`: indicates the creation of a change record for an application defined entry
+- `Update`: indicates the creation of a change record for an application defined entry.
+Action data points to old action and entry as well as new entry and type
 ``` rust
 struct UpdateAction {
   ...